ismetkizgin/ng-search-filter/projects/ng-search-filter/README.md

 })

 export class AppComponent {
+  constructor(private _ngSearchFilterService: NgSearchFilterService) { }
+  // The package uses Turkish as the default language support.
+  // This way you can change the language support. this._ngSearchFilterService.setDefaultLang('en');

   items: string[] = [{ name: "archie" }, { name: "jake" }, { name: "richard" }];
   searchText = '';
 }